RobinTail/express-zod-api/README.md

 ## File uploads

-Install the following additional packages: `express-fileupload` and `@types/express-fileupload`, and enable or configure file uploads:
+You can enable and configure the file uploads in a following way:

 ```typescript
 import { createConfig } from "express-zod-api";